Front de libération du Québec

-The Front de libération du Québec (FLQ) was a Marxist–Leninist and Quebec separatist guerrilla group.
-Founded in the early 1960s with the aim of establishing an independent and socialist Quebec through violent means, the FLQ was considered a terrorist group by the Canadian government.
-It conducted a number of attacks between 1963 and 1970, which totaled over 160 violent incidents and killed eight people and injured many more.
+The Front de libération du Québec (FLQ) was a Quebec separatist militant group which aimed to establish an independent and socialist Quebec.
+Founded sometime in the early 1960s, the FLQ conducted a number of attacks between 1963 and 1970, which totalled over 160 violent incidents and killed eight people and injured many more.
 These attacks culminated with the Montreal Stock Exchange bombing in 1969 and the October Crisis in 1970, the latter beginning with the kidnapping of British Trade Commissioner James Cross.
 In the subsequent negotiations, Quebec Labour Minister Pierre Laporte was kidnapped and murdered by a cell of the FLQ.
 Public outcry and a federal crackdown subsequently ended the crisis and resulted in a drastic loss of support for the FLQ, with a small number of FLQ members being granted refuge in Cuba.